The Live On 4 Legs Story

 Written by Randy Sobel

-For this story to begin, you’d have to go back to March of 2018 right before the short South American tour run was set to go off.
+To begin this story, you’d have to go back to March of 2018, right before the short South American tour run was set to go off.
 In anticipation for these shows, I wanted to pull the trigger on an idea that had been stewing in my head for years without any real time to figure out how to execute it.
 I wanted to put together a Pearl Jam fantasy league that would mirror the experience of participating in fantasy sports.
-10 fans would draft a team (or Setlist?) of songs with the hope that the band would perform them on any given night.
-Songs would take the same roles as players where for every time one gets played, it would earn points.
+10 fans would draft a team (or setlist) of songs with the hope that the band would perform them on any given night.
+Songs would take the same roles as players, where for every time one gets played, it would earn points.
 The rarer the song, the more points it was worth.
 When I pitched this idea to some of the Pearl Jam Facebook groups, the response was overwhelming.
-I had about 30+ people inquire about participating which was more than enough to create two leagues (Jack Irons and Dave Krusen league).
-I also invited my best friend since elementary school and frequent tour buddy Matt Helbig to play along as well.
+I had about 30+ people inquire about participating, which was more than enough to create two leagues (Jack Irons and Dave Krusen league).
+I also invited my best friend since elementary school, and frequent tour buddy, Matt Helbig to play along as well.

 It’s been stated that over half of all podcasts don’t end up sustainable after a certain amount of time.
-The effort, research and time that is needed to execute a show can get overwhelming, and when life gets in the way, it prohibits you from accomplishing the tasks needed to succeed.
-In spring of 2019 we found ourselves in that very spot where it was difficult to proceed in the way we had been presenting the show.
-Episodes would sometimes go on for 3 plus hours (please, don’t even try and listen to State College) making the edit sessions tougher and tougher to handle.
+The effort, research, and time that is needed to execute a show can get overwhelming, and when life gets in the way, it prohibits you from accomplishing the tasks needed to succeed.
+In spring of 2019, we found ourselves in that very spot where it was difficult to proceed in the way we had been presenting the show.
+Episodes would sometimes go on for 3+ hours (please, take breaks when you listen to State College), making the edit sessions tougher and tougher to handle.
 With a busy schedule as an event performer, Matt had to drop out of his role on the show after 41 episodes.
 He would remain a consistent guest and contributor, but it was officially time to find a new co-host and a new direction for the show.

-As a replacement for Matt, I chose to team up with long time show contributor John Farrar due to his wealth of knowledge and storytelling abilities.
+As a replacement for Matt, I chose to team up with long-time show contributor John Farrar due to his wealth of knowledge and storytelling abilities.
 The show from that point forward would take a different turn.
-Long past were episodes where we spent lengthy time on every song in the Setlist.
+Gone were episodes where we spent lengthy time on every song in the setlist.
 This transformed into a show that looked into the bigger picture – how the band was affected by certain eras and how we view those moments today.
 These ideas would soon be utilized for a series of exclusive episodes where we would break down an entire song’s live performance evolution.

 As the show grew, we found ourselves deeper and deeper into all of the band’s intricate stories and history, but along with that, we tapped into the fan experience and what made the band special to the people that spent so much time following them around.
 Along with Patrons who have joined the show to relive their memories, we started to tap into some of the notable people around the Pearl Jam universe.
-We’ve been lucky to interview people such as WWE Superstar Edge, former ESPN anchor Kenny Mayne, CNN Legal Analyst Ellie Honig, long-time Mike McCready friends and bandmates Chris and Rick Friel, music journalist Steven Hyden, and the voice of Pearl Jam Radio on Sirius Rob Bleetstein.
-We’ve also spoken to authors of many Pearl Jam publications including PJ20 author Jonathan Cohen, Not For You: Pearl Jam and the Present Tense author Ronen Givony, This All Encompassing Trip author Jason Leung and Vs. 33 1/3 Series author Clint Brownlee.
+We’ve been lucky to interview people such as WWE Superstar Edge, former ESPN anchor Kenny Mayne, CNN Legal Analyst Elie Honig, long-time Mike McCready friends and bandmates Chris and Rick Friel, music journalist Steven Hyden, fivehorizons.com co-creator Caryn Rose, and the voice of Pearl Jam Radio on Sirius, Rob Bleetstein.
+We’ve also spoken to authors of many Pearl Jam publications, including PJ20 author Jonathan Cohen, Not For You: Pearl Jam and the Present Tense author Ronen Givony, This All-Encompassing Trip author Jason Leung, and Vs. 33 1/3 Series author Clint Brownlee.
 Meeting with these incredibly special people that are vital to the community has expanded our wealth of knowledge in all things regarding the band, which in turn has been able to enrich our listeners with priceless stories spreading love for the fandom.

-While the podcast takes elements from those websites and brings it to life by intertwining an audible story within the music, the girth of Pearl Jam shows available for us to cover are far too many to get to in the time that we’ve worked on it.
+While the podcast takes elements from those websites and brings it to life by intertwining an audible story within the music, the sheer volume of Pearl Jam shows available for us to cover are far too many to get to in the time that we’ve worked on it.
 So we needed something to accompany the work we’ve done on the podcast.
-Henceforth, a brand new Concert Chronology now dubbed the Concertpedia.
-Our goal is to stick with tradition and become a place where people can relive their favorite show memories, but also to be a place that raises conversations that fans might not be having, that brings new points of view to the table and we want to tell stories that have never been told from fantastic storytellers.
-Pearl Jam fans have a good sense of pride and community and that makes them such a special group.
-We understand how important this band is to people because they are important to us and preserving these stories are important.
-We hope this allows people’s love for this band to grow beyond what they know, it’s an amazing, rich history that needs to be celebrated by the ones who love it the most.
+Henceforth, a brand new Concert Chronology, now dubbed the Concertpedia.
+Our goal is to stick with tradition and have this become a place where people can relive their favorite show memories, but also to be a place that raises conversations that fans might not be having, that brings new points of view to the table, and we want to tell stories that have never been told from fantastic storytellers.
+Pearl Jam fans have a great sense of pride and community and that makes them such a special group.
+We understand how important this band is to people, because they are important to us, and preserving these stories are important.
+We hope this allows people’s love for this band to grow.
+It’s an amazing, rich history that needs to be celebrated by the ones who love it the most.

-One of the goals for the podcast from the beginning was to go out to live shows and engage with the fanbase, but unfortunately due to the global pandemic, we have yet to accomplish this.
-When the band gets back out on the road, we hope to attend the shows and actively run meet-ups and hold post-concert live interviews getting fans instant reactions from the performance.
-Until then, we’ll keep diving through their catalog to share some of the best stories and performances keeping those amazing memories fresh forever!
+One of the goals for the podcast from the beginning was to go out to live shows and engage with the fan base, but unfortunately due to the global pandemic, we have yet to accomplish this.
+Look for us in the fall of 2022 as we’ll be attending shows, running meet-ups, and holding post-concert live interviews getting fans instant reactions from the performance.
+And of course, we’ll keep diving through their catalog to share some of the best stories and performances, keeping those amazing memories fresh forever!